|

 Note that when you request the object you must specify both the

-name of the field ("myupload") and also the index of the
+name of the field ("myupload") and also the index of the field (1).

-as a text string - probably not what you want.
+text string - probably not what you want.

 Getting the Text of Fields with the Same Name